Why High Risk Individuals Should Be Screened for Lung Cancer - Even if You've Quit Smoking

 High risk groups include those between ages 50 and 80 who smoke or who quit smoking less than 15 years ago and have had 20 “pack years.”
 You can calculate pack years by figuring out how long you smoked equal to a pack a day.
 So, if you smoked two packs a day, you would have reached 20 pack years in only 10 years.

 The benefits of screening are clear, as illustrated by research into annual low-dose CT scans that showed 80 percent of people with lung cancer were diagnosed at an early stage, Dr. Adams said.
 It is unusual for an insurance company to not cover the cost of annual screenings because of their effectiveness.

 “Lung cancer screening is actually more effective than mammography or colonoscopy,” Dr. Adams said.
 “One out of 800 colonoscopies saves a life and one out of 1,200 mammograms saves life.
 Because lung cancer screening is intended specifically for those at-risk groups, one out of 350 scans saves a life from lung cancer.”

 What to expect

 A screening is simple, with an appointment lasting about 15 minutes, and the imaging itself taking a mere 15 to 20 seconds.

 Following the screening, a radiologist will review your images and send the results to your doctor, who will help you determine the next step.
+If there is a suspicious lung nodule, TriHealth can use the Ion robot for a minimally-invasive biopsy.
+This will allow doctors to diagnose or dismiss the possibility of cancer right away, instead of making you wait for another screening.
 Up to 30 percent of people screened have something that requires more imaging several months down the road, Dr. Adams said.